-Does your organisation recruit for values domestically?
-If so, the same principles Consider can be applied to if you want to ask international candidates to undertake recruitment. tests or activities that are both values and competence related as part of the selection process.
+for values domestically?
+Consider if you want to ask candidates to undertake recruitment. tests or activities that are both values and competence related as part of the selection process.

-Illy? ples If you are working with a recruitment service provider, they can undertake an initial sift of applications or CVs before your recruiter's interview.
+If so, the same principles If you are can be applied to working with a international recruitment service provider, they can undertake an initial sift of applications or CVs before your recruiter's interview.